linda-benboudiaf/linda-benboudiaf/README.md

 # Linda Benboudiaf

 ## About Me
 Based in Paris, France.
-Passionate about machine learning, data analysis, and web development.
+Passionate about machine learning, data analysis and text/images treatment.
 Currently working as a Freelancer, where I focus on creating technical stacks, data pipelines, and SaaS/CRM products.

 📧 lbenboudiaf@gmail.com ```OR``` lbenboudiaf@proton.me
 📞 +33 7 81 07 67 43